Somoathat/Milestone-1/README.md

 ### The design of the game to be diffrent from other tic tac toe games is will be colored like the Pride Flag and geared towards the queer community

+###40% of the site is written in Javascript, 33% is written in HTML, and 30% is written in CSS